What is Chatbot - Pillar Page

 7. Human handover: In some cases, the chatbot may encounter queries that are beyond its capabilities.
 In such situations, it can seamlessly transfer the conversation to a human agent, ensuring a smooth transition and uninterrupted support for the user.

-The key to a successful chatbot lies not just in the individual components, but in how well they are integrated and how effectively they work together to create a seamless user experience.
-Here are the key elements of chatbot architecture:
+The key to a successful chatbot is how well they are integrated and working together to create a seamless user experience.
+Below are key elements of chatbot architecture:

 Natural Language Processing (NLP)